 1. Messages not arriving

 Check for region-based filters on the platform.
-Switch carrier nodes if needed (AT&T to T-Mobile, or to Verizon).
+Switch carriers if needed (AT&T to T-Mobile, or to Verizon).

 2. OTP blocked or delayed